File Setup / Prepress Help

 File Type = PDF

 PDF is the preferred file type to upload.
 A PDF file contains the most information that is useful to our printers to successfully reproduce your digital files.
-You may upload other files such as Word, Photoshop, Illustrator, and InDesign but you will be required to approve a PDF proof of these files before we can begin production.
+You may upload other files such as Word, Photoshop, and PNG files, but you will be required to approve a PDF proof of these files before we can begin production.

 By uploading a PDF file we can begin production on your order right away without having to send you a PDF proof.
 We can also accept flat image files such as a JPG which require no proof approval.
 If you are on a time crunch and need your copies right away then please upload a PDF or JPG file.